 As children learn to close read, it is helpful for them to be able to naturally make meaningful connections as they read.

 The connections make it easier for children to understand the content they are reading.
 Hopefully this will build their reading comprehension skills.

 This is a part of children learning to monitor for meaning.
 (See our previous post: Monitoring for Meaning for more information.)

 Many times children who have reached fourth grade have had a great deal of practice with the skill of making connections while reading.
 However, we know that this is not always the case.
 And while many children have had exposure to the idea of making connections, not all are skilled at making connections that add to the understanding and meaning of the text.

-For this reason, we have compiled a collection of graphic organizers that can be used for children who need review or need to be taught the skill of making connections.
+For this reason, we have compiled a collection of graphic organizers and other resources that can be used for children who need review or need to be taught the skill of making connections.

 You can download our free Making Connections set here:

 We love the example Sandy over at ELA Everyday helped her students put together in their reading notebooks.

 She has some great printables for students to visualize what is happening as they make connections.